 Background: Violations of the statutes covered by this provision do not necessarily involve the use of force or threatening conduct or violations by public officials.
 Accordingly, the minimum base offense level (level 6) provided is lower than that of the other guidelines in this subpart.

 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1989 (see Appendix C, amendment 167).
+Amended effective November 1, 1989 (see Appendix C, amendment 167); November 1, 1990 (see Appendix C, amendment 328).

 2. POLITICAL RIGHTS

 §2H2.1.
 Obstructing an Election or Registration